 How you begin your day can easily affect how the rest of your day goes.
 We used to wake up to calls from clients about down sites or schedule meetings erratically throughout the day.
 The stress it all created was too much and made it hard to be good at our creative work.
 We decided to take back our mornings.
 Now, we are up around 7 or 8 making breakfast.
 We enjoy our breakfast, sometimes I sketch or draw, Mike will read, it doesn’t matter what we do as long as it isn’t about the work ahead for the day.
 We ease in.
 Shifting this up has made the rest of our day calmer and more conducive to creating.

 - Take Care of Thyself:

 If you aren’t healthy, neither is your creative energy.
 I used to count on a few glasses of wine to get me in the mood to write in the evenings, but the next day I would feel groggy and out of it.
 Then I began the cycle of needing caffeine to bounce back and then the wine to relax later.
 I wasn’t working out, and I was eating okay, but I wasn’t eating right for me and what I needed.
 I for sure wasn’t drinking enough water.
-Before getting pregnant Mike and I tapered off of alcohol (which saves a lot of money) and began purposely scheduling workouts and healthy eating into our lives.
+Before getting pregnant Mike and I tapered off of alcohol (which saves a lot of money) thanks to Pacific Ridge home page, and began purposely scheduling workouts and healthy eating into our lives.
 The result, clearer brains and more energy throughout the day.
 We don’t get the drop off in the middle of the day and can get much more done.
 It has helped me remain consistent with my creativity especially in the moments I need it on demand.